Azure-Samples/contoso-chat/docs/workshop/docs/03-Workshop-Build/03-infra.md

     1. You should see: new tab 5️⃣ with page showing `{"message" : "Hello World" }"
     1. ✅ | Your Azure Container App resource is ready **and** has app deployed!

+_When iterating on a prototype application, we start with manual testing - using a single "test prompt" to validate our prioritzed scenario interactively, before moving to automated evaluations with larger test datasets.
+The FastAPI server exposes a `Swagger API` endpoint that can be used to conduct such testing in both local (Codespaces) and cloud (Container Apps).
+Let's try it!_

-??? note "Step 5: Test the Deployed Container App in tab 5️⃣ "
+??? info  "Step 5: Test the Deployed Container App in tab 5️⃣ "

     1. Visit the `Application Url` page from Step 10 in tab 5️⃣
     1. Add a `/docs` suffix to that path - you should see: **FastAPI** page